ewansetin/Sentiment-analysis-machine-learning-model/README.md

 ### Project Focus

-This project specifically compares probabilistic (e.g., Naive Bayes, Logistic Regression) and non-probabilistic (e.g., SVM, Random Forest) classifiers, examining how each approach handles uncertainty and noise.
-Performance is assessed using standard metrics including accuracy, precision, recall, and F1-score.
+This project specifically compares probabilistic classifiers (e.g. Naïve Bayes, Logistic Regression) with non-probabilistic classifiers (e.g. SVM, Random Forest), examining how each approach manages uncertainty and noise.
+Performance is evaluated using standard metrics, including accuracy, precision, recall, and the F1-score.

 ## Key Considerations

-- Dataset: The dataset must be lexically rich, accessible, and appropriately preprocessed to support accurate sentiment detection while avoiding domain bias
+- Dataset: The dataset should be lexically rich, readily accessible, and appropriately pre-processed to support accurate sentiment detection while minimising domain bias.

-- Feature extraction: Various techniques including TF-IDF, Bag-of-Words, N-grams, and word embeddings are evaluated both individually and in combination to assess their impact on model performance
+- Feature extraction: Techniques such as TF-IDF, Bag-of-Words, N-grams, and word embeddings are evaluated both individually and in combination to assess their influence on model performance.

-- Model selection: Probabilistic and non-probabilistic algorithms are chosen based on reported accuracy, data characteristics, interpretability, and reliability
+- Model selection: Probabilistic and non-probabilistic algorithms are selected on the basis of reported accuracy, data characteristics, interpretability, and reliability.

-- Evaluation: Data is split into training and test sets, with cross-validation and testing on unseen data to ensure robust, unbiased results
+- Evaluation: Data is divided into training and test sets, with cross-validation and testing on unseen data employed to ensure robust and unbiased results.

 ## Design & Workflow
 The workflow follows key steps:
-data collection ⮕ data processing ⮕ feature extraction ⮕ model training ⮕ evaluation.
+Data Collection ⮕ Data Processing ⮕ Feature Extraction ⮕ Model Training ⮕ Model Evaluation.

 ### Data Collection
-The project utilizes a dataset containing textual reviews paired with numerical ratings, providing both input (text) and discrete output (sentiment labels).
-Reviews were selected for their emotional richness and contest diversity, helping reduce domain dependence while maintaining sufficient examples for training (5,000–20,000 instances).
+The project makes use of a dataset comprising textual reviews paired with numerical ratings, providing both input (text) and discrete output (sentiment labels).
+The reviews were selected for their emotional richness and contextual diversity, helping to reduce domain dependence while ensuring sufficient examples for training (5,000–20,000 instances).

 ### Data Processing
-Raw user-generated data exhibits inherent inconsistency, necessitating comprehensive pre-processing to optimize model performance.
-The rating scale was simplified from five points to three sentiment classes—negative, neutral, and positive—to streamline classification tasks.
+Raw user-generated data is inherently inconsistent, necessitating comprehensive pre-processing to optimise model performance.
+The original five-point rating scale was reduced to three sentiment classes—negative, neutral, and positive—in order to streamline the classification task.

 The text processing pipeline includes sequential application of:
 - Contraction replacement and standardization